chase-manning/pokemon-tcg-pocket-tier-list/README.md

-# Pokemon TCG Pocket Best Decks
+# Pokemon TCG Pocket Deck Tier List

 A simple site for showing the current best decks for the Pokemon TCG Pocket game.
 Contributions are welcome, just raise a PR.
+Data is based on live analysis done on the [Limitless](https://limitlesstcg.com/) Tournaments.